For Muslims, the Qur’an is a book providing guidance—but for Christians, the Bible has more than guidance: good news.

 The claim is also reinforced with accounts of those who, upon hearing the Qur’an’s beautiful poetry, experience spontaneous conversion.
 Raymond Farrin offers an example of such a conversion, citing the words of the second caliph, ‘Umar, writing, “When I heard the Qur’an, my heart was softened and I wept, and Islam entered into me.”9 Therefore, on the basis of the perceived perfection of the poetry of the Qur’an, read in its original Arabic, Seyyed Hossein Nasr can claim, “The greatest miracle of Islam is said to be the eloquence of the Qur’an.”10

-Even more than the actual words themselves, then, the Arabic poetics that comprise the Qur’an provide proof of its inspiration for many faithful Muslims.11 That the Qur’an is poetic, however, exacerbates the difficulty for Westerners wanting to understand its message.
+Even more than the actual words themselves, then, the Arabic poetics that comprise the Qur’an provide proof of its inspiration for many faithful Muslims.11 The poetry of the Qur’an, however, exacerbates the difficulty for Westerners wanting to understand its message.
 Such poetic use of language is often intentionally ambiguous and metaphorical.
 Likewise, adequately translating such culturally bound metaphor into any common language is rarely achieved.
 Thus, appreciation of its texture and meaning is all but impossible in translation.
 As seen above, the structure of the Qur’an takes a very different shape than that of the Bible.
 So, too, does its content differ.

 In Christian theology proper, the doctrine of revelation has as its object God himself.
 As Michael Bird puts it, revelation is “God’s self-disclosure of himself.”12 While Christians recognize that we do not know God exhaustively, we do claim to know him personally.
 Ultimately, we gain this knowledge most fully through the incarnation, though we view and interpret it through the lens of the Bible.
 For Christians, the content of revelation is God himself.